cjrh/aiomsg/README.rst

 modelled after ZeroMQ, to the point of being an almost-clone in the general feature set.

+There are some differences; hopefully they make things simpler than zmq.

 For instance, we don't have special kinds of sockets.
 There is only the ``SmartSocket``.
-The main role distinction you must make between different socket instances is this: some sockets will **bind** and others will **connect**.
+The only role distinction you must make between different socket instances is this: some sockets will **bind** and others will **connect**.
 This is the leaky part of the API that comes from the underlying BSD socket API.
 A *bind* socket will bind to a local interface